 Are you able to keep up with the ever-evolving world of social media?
 For some of our clients social media just feels like something ELSE to add to the plate.
 It can be time-consuming.
 It can be overwhelming.
 It can be urgent but not feel as important as other responsibilities.
 While some organizations have it figured out, others find it hard to move forward or convince their board social media is an essential piece of the puzzle.
 Does this sound like your organization?

+If your organization isn’t already making a name for itself on social media, it’s not too late to get started.
 Despite what you think, you can do this.
-Start small.
-We wrote a piece last month called 5 Tips For A Streamlined Social Media Plan.
-But, if you’re the person described above that’s even too much of a bite to chew.
-We’re taking you down to the very basics – why have a plan?
+Start small (see 5 Tips For A Streamlined Social Media Plan).
+If that feels like too much of to bite off, take it down to the very basics: why have a plan?
 If you have one, what does it look like and how would it benefit you?
 What does it really look like – time and staff?
 How do you decide it’s worth it before moving forward?
 Here you go…

 Why Have a Social Media Presence?